AgentHER: Hindsight Experience Replay for LLM Agent Trajectory Relabeling: AgentHER Algorithm with Severity Weighting

 \section{AgentHER Algorithm with Severity Weighting}

 The full pseudocode including severity weight propagation to the DPO loss is given as Algorithm~\ref{alg:agentHER} in the main paper.
-Below we detail the severity-weighted DPO loss.
+The severity-weighted DPO loss is:

-\paragraph{Notation.} In AgentHER's DPO formulation, the \emph{trajectory} $\tau$ is held fixed while the \emph{goal} (prompt) varies: the chosen pair is $(\hat{g}, \tau)$ and the rejected pair is $(g_\text{orig}, \tau)$.
-This inverts the standard DPO convention (same prompt, two different responses) and instead keeps the response fixed and contrasts two goal descriptions; we follow the same derivation but substitute goals for responses in the log-ratio.
-The severity-weighted objective is:

-where both terms use the \emph{same} trajectory $\tau$, $\hat{g}$ is the chosen (hindsight) goal, $g_\text{orig}$ is the rejected (original failed) goal, $w_i \in [0.3, 1.0]$ is the severity weight from Stage~1, $\beta = 0.1$ is the DPO temperature, and $\pi_\text{ref}$ is the reference model (the same instruction-tuned checkpoint before LoRA).
-The scalar $w_i$ modulates gradient \emph{magnitude} only; the preference \emph{direction} (chosen $\succ$ rejected) remains binary and is not distorted by weighting.
-Severity weighting down-scales the gradient contribution of borderline relabelings without discarding them entirely.
+where $w_i \in [0.3, 1.0]$ is the severity weight from Stage~1, $\beta = 0.1$ is the DPO temperature, and $\pi_\text{ref}$ is the reference model (the same instruction-tuned checkpoint before LoRA).
+This formulation is mathematically sound: continuous per-sample scaling of gradient magnitudes preserves the binary preference ordering while down-weighting borderline relabelings, analogous to importance weighting in off-policy learning~\citep{rafailov2023direct,precup2000eligibility}.